 8.1 Duration of mandate and term of office of the lead auditor

-Ernst & Young Ltd, Berne, has acted as auditor of VP Bank since 1956 (in accordance with PCA) and since 1994 as Group auditor of VP Bank Group.
-In addition, Ernst & Young Ltd undertakes the mandate as Banking-Law auditor within the meaning of the Liechtenstein Banking Act (BankA Art.
-37 ff).
-The Auditor-in-Charge, Bruno Patusi, has been responsible for the VP Bank mandate since 2014 (annual general meeting of 25 April 2014).
+Ernst & Young Ltd, Berne, has acted as auditor of VP Bank since 1956 (in accordance with PCA5 ) and since 1994 as Group auditor of VP Bank Group.
+In addition, Ernst & Young Ltd performs the mandate as Banking-Law auditor pursuant to the Liechtenstein Banking Act (FL-BankA Art.
+37 ff.).
+The function of the Auditor-in-Charge has been assumed by Mr. Philipp de Boer since 2018.

 8.2 Audit fee

 When assigning additional tasks to the external auditors, the Bank ensures that these services are compatible with the activities of the external auditors and do not lead to conflicts of interest.

 8.4 Supervisory and control instruments in relation to the external audit

 The Audit Committee reviews the multi-year audit planning as well as the planned annual auditing activities and, in a speciﬁc agenda item, discusses these with the Auditor-in-Charge from the external auditing ﬁrm as well as the Head of Group Internal Audit.
 The Audit Committee attaches particular importance to a risk- oriented approach in the planning and conduct of the audit, as well as appropriate coordination of the auditing activities of the external auditors with those of Internal Audit.

 All reports of the external auditors are reviewed at the meetings of the Audit Committee.
 In 2019, the external auditors were present at all meetings of the Audit Committee in which external audit-related items were on the agenda.
 In addition, the Auditor-in-Charge was in attendance at the Board of Director’s meeting to present and deal with the Banking-Law Auditors’ Report.